-ORC is a volunteer run cloud storage network that protects users from surveillance and puts them in control of their data.
+ORC is a volunteer run storage and publishing network that protects journalists from surveillance and puts them in control of their data.

 Organize safely and effectively by preventing adversaries from monitoring your efforts and protect each other's identities.

 Protect your sources by sharing files securely and anonymously, then publish without risk of censorship from governments or internet service providers.

 Keep what's between friends just between friends.
 Share photos, videos, and documents with people you trust.

 ORC protects the privacy of users through the use of end to end encryption of communication and encryption of all data both at rest and in transit.
 Both file pieces and their associated metadata are fully encrypted and the hosts have zero knowledge of their content or their association with other file pieces.

 ORC coordinates peers over the Tor network using the latest version of hidden services.
 This means that all peers are location anonymous and never leave the Tor network.
 File pieces are aggressively replicated and placed in different sections of the network so there is no single point of failure.